 Love ‘Jessica Jones’?
 Check out Krysten Ritter’s other roles

-As the second season of Jessica Jones fast approaches, bringing the whiskey-soaked superhero back to our screens & hearts, we wanted to celebrate the eclectic career of Krysten Ritter.
+Jessica Jones’s whiskey-soaked superhero comes back to our screens today, so we’re celebrating the eclectic career of the show’s star, Krysten Ritter.
 Having appeared in a set of teen shows, comedies, dramas, and even the occasional crime caper, Ritter has made a career out of enigmatic and even whimsical roles.

 While no other character is as formidable as Jessica, Ritter certainly appears to have a habit for playing complex, unconventional, and forthright women who make unapologetic lifestyle choices.
-Here’s a ranking of the ten essential roles you should revisit in the leadup to Jessica Jones’ second season and for the inevitable postbingewatch withdrawal.
+Here’s a ranking of the ten essential roles you should revisit in your post-Jessica Jones withdrawal.

 10. Gravity (2010): Lily